embeddedartistry/templates/oss_docs/CONTRIBUTING.md

 Include Short Links to Important Resources:

-* docs: handbook / roadmap
+* docs: handbook / road map
 * bugs: issue tracker / bug report tool
 * comms: forum link, developer list, IRC/email
 * wiki

 ## Questions

 How do you prefer people to ask questions?
 Via an issue?
-Is there an IRC channel, google group, or other way to get help?
+Is there an IRC channel, Google group, or other way to get help?
 Should issues that are questions get a specific label?
 Can they email you directly?

 ## Feature Requests

-Provide information on the process for requsting new features.
+Provide information on the process for requesting new features.
 Do you have a specific label that should be applied?
 Is sign-off needed?

-If you have a roadmap, goals, works in progress, or a development philosophy, make sure to share the information.
+If you have a road map, goals, works in progress, or a development philosophy, make sure to share the information.
 Try to make sure that users have enough information to evaluate whether a feature request is appropriate for your project up front.
 Examples:

 > Please create a new GitHub issue for any major changes and enhancements that you wish to make.
 Please provide the feature you would like to see, why you need it, and how it will work.
 Discuss your ideas transparently and get community feedback before proceeding.